ELITEv5/SunPLS/Documents/goldpool_build.md

 ## Overview

 GoldPool is a permanent, publicly auditable proof-of-commitment layer for PulseBitcoin.
-The goal of this build plan is to elevate it from a standalone vault experiment into the **bedrock reserve layer of the PulseChain ecosystem** — serving SunPLS, lending markets, and derivative protocols as a non-liquidatable, structurally stable collateral base.
+The goal of this build plan is to elevate it from a standalone vault experiment into the **bedrock reserve layer of the PulseChain ecosystem** — serving SunPLS/ProjectUSD, lending markets, and derivative protocols as a non-liquidatable, structurally stable collateral base.

 ---